kkoch986/XSB-B--Tree-Library/qdbm/XSBCHANGELOG.md

 ### For indexing implementation:
+Using the built in indexing stuff you can create statements like:

+    :- import test/2 from dbfile as btree(2).
+or
+    :- import test/2 from dbfile as btree.

+and then access the clauses of the database using:

+    ?- test(X,Y).

+just as if it were an indexed clause.
+The indexing code will determine if the call is bound on the indexed argument and make calls accordingly.

 ## add to cmplib/parse.P
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     %% CONCERNS:
     %% in the event that the user doesnt fail all the way through the options, tree handles may be left open
     %% this is obviosuly bad, it would be better to either have one handle always open per index (really ideal) or
-    %% have the handle close after each call is finished (impossible? and less ideal) parse_directive(import(as(from(PredIn/ArityIn, DBName),btree(IndexonIn))), _QrList,SymTab,ModName,ModStruct) :- !,
+    %% have the handle close after each call is finished (impossible? and less ideal) parse_directive(import(as(from(PredIn/ArityIn, DBName),btree), _QrList,SymTab,ModName,ModStruct) :-
+      parse_directive(import(as(from(PredIn/ArityIn, DBName),btree(1))), _QrList,SymTab,ModName,ModStruct).
+    parse_directive(import(as(from(PredIn/ArityIn, DBName),btree(IndexonIn))), _QrList,SymTab,ModName,ModStruct) :- !,
       consult:consult(bt),
       %% initialize the B+ Tree